AdobeDocs/genstudio-for-performance-marketing.en/help/user-guide/guidelines/add-guidelines.md

 1. To **view individual details or modify brand guidelines**, click [**[!UICONTROL Brand voice guidelines]**](#brand-voice-guidelines), [**[!UICONTROL Channel guidelines]**](#channel-guidelines), **[!UICONTROL Image guidelines]**, or **[!UICONTROL Logos]** at the top.
 1. To **rename an existing brand**, select **[!UICONTROL Rename]** from the [!DNL Brands] action menu.
 1. To **duplicate an existing brand**, select **[!UICONTROL Duplicate]** from the [!DNL Brands] action menu.
    1. Enter a brand name in the _Duplicate brand_ popup and click **[!UICONTROL Duplicate brand]**.
 A "New brand created" banner appears.
-The duplicated brand is unpublished.
+The new duplicated brand is unpublished.
    1. Customize the duplicated brand and then [publish it](#publish-brand) to make it available for use.
 1. To **delete a brand**, select **[!UICONTROL Delete]** from the [!DNL Brands] action menu.